CoteDave/CoteDave.github.io/ts_call_center.md

 * Forcasting: Ensemble of FbProphet, ThymeBoost and a custom model to learn temporal structure and calculate the forecast.
 * Calculate the seasonal daily distribution of calls.
 * Dispatch forecasted call volume according to daily proportions, by slice of 30 minutes.
-* Workforce Planinng: Apply ErlangC algorithm on each slice of 30 minutes
+* Workforce Planinng: Apply ErlangC algorithm on the call volume estimated for each slice of 30 minutes, for each day.

 [Back](https://cotedave.github.io/)